mwielbut/StatusBarMessageExample/README.md

 A example project for creating a secondary status bar on an IOS app for displaying user status messages.

+The additional status bar can be controlled to show/hide when required.
+We find it very useful for displaying network status notifications in our App.

 The functionality is encapsulated within a single container view controller <code>StatusBarController</code> which is designed to be a simple **drop-in** wrapper for your root controller.

 ![Screenshot (Hidden)](/status_hidden.png "Hidden")